marozzocom/marozzo-ui/docs/src/pages/api.md

 These styles are applied usually in this order.

+## Custom props

+Some components may expose props that have an effect on their display style, such as `Button` that lets you specify props `primary` and `small` that have an effect on how the button is rendered.

+These props can change the components variant or style attributes depending on the component.
+In the case of `Button`, they together choose a variant for the button.
+If a variant is specified, it will override the effects of these props.
+You should refer to the documentation of each component if you run want to learn more closely how to customize their style and behavior.

 ## Variant

 The variant api refers to combined styles within the theme, typically under `variants` key, such as